AlvinChin1608/day21_100/README.md

 **Terminology:**

-**- Inheritance:** The act of creating a new class based on an existing class.
+- Inheritance: The act of creating a new class based on an existing class.

-**- Subclass:** A class that inherits from another class (derived class).
+- Subclass: A class that inherits from another class (derived class).

-**- Superclass:** A class that is inherited from (base class).
+- Superclass: A class that is inherited from (base class).

-**- Is-A Relationship:** A derived class represents a more specific type of the base class.
+- Is-A Relationship: A derived class represents a more specific type of the base class.
 In simpler terms, objects of the derived class can be considered as a special kind of object of the base class (e.g., a RacingCar is a type of Car).

 **Benefits of Inheritance:**

-**- Code Reuse:** You can avoid writing the same code repeatedly by inheriting from a base class.
+- Code Reuse: You can avoid writing the same code repeatedly by inheriting from a base class.

-**- Extensibility:** Derived classes can add new functionality without modifying the base class.
+- Extensibility: Derived classes can add new functionality without modifying the base class.

-**- Maintainability:** Changes made to the base class are automatically reflected in derived classes unless overridden.
+- Maintainability: Changes made to the base class are automatically reflected in derived classes unless overridden.

-**- Polymorphism:** Derived classes can provide different implementations for inherited methods, allowing for flexible behavior.
+- Polymorphism: Derived classes can provide different implementations for inherited methods, allowing for flexible behavior.

 -----------------------------